mhagstrand/slate/source/includes/_api.md

 # <span class="jumptarget"> API/Apps First Steps </span>

 The BigCommerce Stores API features a RESTful architecture, allowing you to code in the language of your choice.
 All connections require authentication and are secured by TLS encryption.
-It supports [the JSON media type](/api/#media_types) and uses UTF-8 character encoding.
+It supports [the JSON media type](#media-types) and uses UTF-8 character encoding.

 With clever use of this API, you can automate various commerce, business, and publishing tasks and integrate all kinds of apps with our platform.

-<span class="fake-h2"> Build Best-Of-Breed Solutions for Fast-Growing Online Businesses </span>
+<span class="fake-h2" style="color:black;font-weight:bold"> Build Best-Of-Breed Solutions for Fast-Growing Online Businesses </span>

 Here are your first steps to get started: